-1. Hi-Crush brings this action to prevent EOG from shirking its contractual obligations and to protect Hi-Crush from losing no less than \$ as a result of EOG's invalid contract termination and refusal to perform.
+1. Hi-Crush brings this action to prevent EOG from shirking its contractual obligations and to protect Hi-Crush from losing no less than \$45 million as a result of EOG's invalid contract termination and refusal to perform.

-&lt;sup>1 The reorganized debtors in the bankruptcy cases, along with the last four digits of each Debtor's federal tax identification number, are: Hi-Crush Inc. (0530), OnCore Processing LLC (9403), Hi-Crush Augusta LLC (0668), Hi-Crush Whitehall LLC (5562), PDQ Properties LLC (9169), Hi-Crush Wyeville Operating LLC (5797), D & I Silica, LLC (9957), Hi-Crush Blair LLC (7094), Hi-Crush LMS LLC, Hi-Crush Investments Inc. (6547), Hi-Crush Permian Sand LLC, Hi-Crush Proppants LLC (0770), Hi-Crush PODS LLC, Hi-Crush Canada Inc. (9195), Hi-Crush Holdings LLC, Hi-Crush Services LLC (6206), BulkTracer Holdings LLC (4085), Pronghorn Logistics Holdings, LLC (5223), FB Industries USA Inc. (8208), PropDispatch LLC, Pronghorn Logistics, LLC (4547), and FB Logistics, LLC (8641).
+1 The reorganized debtors in the bankruptcy cases, along with the last four digits of each Debtor's federal tax identification number, are: Hi-Crush Inc. (0530), OnCore Processing LLC (9403), Hi-Crush Augusta LLC (0668), Hi-Crush Whitehall LLC (5562), PDQ Properties LLC (9169), Hi-Crush Wyeville Operating LLC (5797), D & I Silica, LLC (9957), Hi-Crush Blair LLC (7094), Hi-Crush LMS LLC, Hi-Crush Investments Inc. (6547), Hi-Crush Permian Sand LLC, Hi-Crush Proppants LLC (0770), Hi-Crush PODS LLC, Hi-Crush Canada Inc. (9195), Hi-Crush Holdings LLC, Hi-Crush Services LLC (6206), BulkTracer Holdings LLC (4085), Pronghorn Logistics Holdings, LLC (5223), FB Industries USA Inc. (8208), PropDispatch LLC, Pronghorn Logistics, LLC (4547), and FB Logistics, LLC (8641).
 The Debtors' address is 1330 Post Oak Blvd, Suite 600, Houston, Texas 77056.

 - 2. Hi-Crush seeks declaratory relief and damages because EOG unjustifiably attempted to terminate the long-term Sand Purchase Agreement (defined below) between Hi-Crush and EOG (the "Parties").
-Specifically, EOG sought to take advantage of Hi-Crush Inc.'s June 2020 disclosure that Hi-Crush Inc. had defaulted on a financial covenant in its ABL Credit Facility, which could potentially trigger the acceleration of certain debt and note obligations.
-Hi-Crush Inc. also disclosed, however, that it and certain affiliates had entered into a forbearance agreement with its ABL lenders, which forestalled the acceleration of its debt and note obligations.
-Ignoring the obvious effect of the forbearance agreement, EOG promptly sought to terminate the Sand Purchase Agreement under an early termination clause premised on Hi-Crush's "insolvency."
-EOG took the meritless position that Hi-Crush was insolvent even though nothing in the disclosure stated that Hi-Crush was insolvent or unable to pay its debts as they fell due. - 3.
+Specifically, EOG sought to take advantage of Hi-Crush Inc.'s2 disclosure in a Form 10-Q that Hi-Crush Inc. had defaulted on a financial covenant in its ABL Credit Facility, which could potentially trigger the acceleration of certain debt and note obligations.
+Hi-Crush Inc. also disclosed, however, that it and certain affiliates had entered into a forbearance agreement and ABL Credit Facility amendment with its ABL lenders, which forestalled the acceleration of its debt and note obligations.
+Ignoring the obvious effect of the forbearance agreement and ABL Credit Facility amendment, EOG promptly sought to terminate the Sand Purchase Agreement under an early termination clause premised on Hi-Crush's "insolvency."
+EOG took the meritless position that Hi-Crush was insolvent even though nothing in the Form 10-Q stated that Hi-Crush was insolvent or unable to pay its debts as they fell due. - 3.
 EOG's actions were a blatant attempt to avoid its firm obligation to purchase significant quantities of sand annually from Hi-Crush at a fixed price (or make specified shortfall payments if it failed to do so).
 Hi-Crush quickly rejected EOG's purported notice of termination and demanded that EOG perform.
 But EOG remained entrenched. - 4.
-EOG has refused to perform its purchase obligations not only for this year, but for the remaining years to come.
-Additionally, EOG has refused to pay Hi-Crush the shortfall amounts owed under the agreement for EOG's failure to purchase requisite quantities of sand this year.
-Because of EOG's blatant breaches, Hi-Crush will sustain millions in damages, which will continue to grow if EOG does not resume performance.
-Accordingly, and in addition to monetary damages for this current year in the amount of \$\textstyle \textstyle \textst
+EOG has refused to perform its purchase obligations not only during 2020, but for the remaining years to come.
+Additionally, EOG has refused to pay Hi-Crush the shortfall amounts owed under the agreement for EOG's failure to purchase requisite quantities of sand during 2020.
+Because of EOG's blatant breaches, Hi-Crush has sustained millions in damages, which will continue to grow if EOG does not resume performance during 2021.
+Accordingly, and in addition to monetary damages that accrued at the end of 2020 in the amount of at least

-&lt;sup>2 Hi-Crush Inc. is the parent company of Hi-Crush.
+2 Hi-Crush Inc. is the parent company of Hi-Crush.